DrFranData/PythonPuzzles/README.md

 **Hard Puzzles** – These will push your problem-solving skills to the max.
 But trust me, solving one of these will feel so satisfying!

+**AI Puzzles** – Designed to help you learn how to use AI tools effectively while coding.
+These challenges combine Python problem-solving with prompts that guide you to reflect, revise, and optimize using AI support.

 ### 📚 Resources
 Stuck?
 No problem!
 Here's what you can do: